 The Company produces aerospace engine parts and components and aerospace fastening systems for 737 MAX airplanes.
-In late December 2019, Boeing announced a temporary suspension of the production of 737 MAX airplanes.
-This decline in production had a negative impact on sales and segment operating profit in the Engine Products, Fastening Systems and Engineered Structures segments in 2020 and the first half of 2021.
-While regulatory authorities in the United States and certain other jurisdictions lifted grounding orders beginning in late 2020, our sales remained at lower levels through the first half of 2021 due to the residual impacts of the 737 MAX grounding.
+From late December 2019 and throughout 2020, Boeing suspended production of 737 MAX airplanes.
+While regulatory authorities in the United States and certain other jurisdictions lifted grounding orders beginning in late 2020, our sales remained at lower levels throughout 2021 due to the residual impacts of the 737 MAX grounding.
+Sales related to the 737 MAX improved in 2022 year over year, contributing to commercial aerospace growth.